shreypjain/parkdnd-development/README.md

 # Parkdnd
-to run the backend server use
+to run the backend server use 'node server.js'
-'''
-node server.js
-'''